microsoft/hands-on-lab-azure-managed-redis/docs/workshop.md

 - Devcontainer :
   - Once the API is running, browse for the url: http://localhost:5076/products and you should see the list of products.

+Because of the role assignments made during the infrastructure deployment, the API uses your user identity to connect to Azure Cosmos DB.

 </details>

 ## Add caching to your API